 Our mains were good but not quite on the same level, another stellar example of the dynamic that seems to exist everywhere.
 My chicken roulade soft rather than crispy but tasty and the mushroom risotto a little gooey but flavorful as well. $68 each pre-tip including the $25 corkage.

 The place filled up on a winter Wednesday to capacity by 730 and somehow the young crowd generated only a moderate level of noise.
-I don’t know whether that was the room somehow, or we just hit it lucky.
+I don’t know whether that was the room itself, or we just hit it lucky.
 Overall the service including the front-end man radiated a young, enthusiastic, just-getting-going mild obsequiousness that wasn’t at all offensive.
 I’ll definitely go back for another try.

 Food 8.4, service 9.0, ambience 9.0, value 8.9, peace and quiet 8.0.